Jeremy R. Haft

-Jeremy R. Haft is an American author, teacher, and businessman.
+Jeremy R. Haft (born July 19, 1970) is an American author, teacher, and businessman.

 His work as a writer and educator predominantly analyzes the fallacies of China's perceived economic might and the competitive advantages of U.S. businesses and labor in the coming century.

 Haft was CEO of an agricultural export management company, SafeSource Trading from 2013 to 2018.

-He currently serves on the board of Incubate Debate, a non-partisan, non-profit that provides free civics and debate programs to underserved high schoolers in Florida.

 Early life

 Jeremy Haft grew up in Miami, Florida.
 After graduating from Ransom Everglades High School in 1988, he attended Northwestern University to pursue a career in acting and transferred to Columbia University to work as an actor in New York City.
 After Columbia, he attended the British American Drama Academy at Balliol College, Oxford University.

 Career

 Academic and Literary Career

 Haft was an adjunct professor at Georgetown University from 2011-2018.

 As a professor, Haft’s curricula explored systemic risk in China’s manufacturing and agricultural sectors and its impact on U.S. employment, health and safety, and politics.

 He is the author of two books on U.S.-China trade, both of which posit America’s competitive advantages over China in the coming century.
 All the Tea in China: How to Buy, Sell, and Make Money on the Mainland (Penguin Books, 2007) details the practices for importing, exporting, and doing business in China.

 His second book, Unmade in China (Polity (publisher), 2015) examines America's enduring competitive advantages over China in the coming century.
 Using firm-level data, Unmade in China tells the story of systemic risk in Chinese manufacturing and why this gives rise to demand for American goods and services, supporting millions of U.S. jobs.

 Haft was a Term Member of the Council on Foreign Relations from 2007-2012.